Sidra-TBI-FCO/NGS-Pipe/Scripts/WGS/README.md

     Download the output files (samples.maf and head.txt files) to a local directory, and merge the two files into one [final MuTect maf file using R script](/R%20Toolbox/Raw%20Data%20Processing/HPC%20Processing/MAF_File_Processing_Mutect.R)

 ### 06.0 Variant Calling - INDEL
-* Variant calling of INDEL using [strelka2](insert link).
+* Variant calling of INDEL using [strelka2](/Scripts/WGS/06.0%20-%20Variant%20Calling%20-%20INDEL).
 This step is done in the main project folder and the input are bam files from BAM folder generated from step 2.
-The output will be a vcf files created in work/strelka2 directorie.
+The output will be a vcf files created in work/strelka2 directory.
     #### 06.1 Filter PASSED
     * Filter vcf file to only selected variants that are marked with [PASS in the filter column](/Scripts/WES/05.1%20-%20Filter%20PASSED/filter_out_passed_vcf.sh) in the vcf file.
 The input file is vcf files generated from the previous step and the output will be a PASSED.vcf files generated in PASS folder.
     #### 06.2 Vcf to MAF